 *Author’s Note: this post was originally published in 2014.
 It’s been updated with new images and links, and I’ve added some bits and pieces to the story.
 I hope you enjoy it.

-When my kids were young, we spent long days at the pool.
-We ate fresh fruit, corn on the cob and grilled hotdogs.
-There were bike rides and trips to the park to swing.
-Sweet days that looking back, were some of the best.
+Every summer when my kids were young, we spent long days at the pool.
+We ate fresh fruit, corn on the cob, and grilled hotdogs.
+There were bike rides, and trips to the park to swing.
+Sweet days that, looking back, were some of the best in my life.
 I wish I would have realized that at the time.
-I wish I would have taken more pictures and let my kids stay up late.
+I wish I would have taken more pictures, and let my kids stay up late.
 Other than that, I have no regrets.
 They came first, and I am very grateful I was able to spend every summer with them.

 Then one summer things changed.
-I was shopping for dorm decor and stocking up on shampoo.
+I found myself shopping for dorm decor, and stocking up on shampoo.
 I bought a futon when I wasn’t even sure what it was.
-I packed up my daughter and even though it was nearly impossible, left her standing in the parking lot of her college.
+I packed up my daughter, and even though it was nearly impossible, left her standing in the parking lot outside of her college dorm.
 To this day I can still see her there, waving at us as we drove away.
 That was the beginning of a different sort of life for my family.

-Summers were never the same and they flew by in a blur.
-Four years later, I was moving her into an apartment and moving my son into a dorm room.
+After that, summers were never the same, and they flew by in a blur.
+Four years later, I was moving my daughter into an apartment, and moving my son into a dorm room.
 Summer days were no longer filled with activity and places to go.
 They were filled with gardening, reading, and DIY projects around the house.
-I suddenly had time for things I had been putting off.
-I had time to sit on my porch and remember summers past.
+I discovered slow living, and suddenly had time for all the projects I had been putting off.
+I had time to sit on my porch, and remember summers past.

-Which brings me to where I am now…writing this on my back porch on a perfect, Ohio summer day.
-Along with my story, I’ve included pictures of my home with summer touches.
-Fresh flowers that I picked from my back yard.
-Sunlight streaming though the windows.
-Light accessories and bright fabrics.
-Bringing summer into your home is as easy as buying a bag of lemons at the grocery store.
-These touches of summer are important because they are small ways to remind us that it’s a short season…and to enjoy it while it’s here.
+Which brings me to where I am now…writing this in my office, in our downsized home, on a perfect Ohio summer day.
+Along with my story, I’ve included pictures of our home with touches of summer.
+Our little patio, our front porch, and our living room.
+Sunlight streaming though the windows, light accessories, and bright fabrics.
+Bringing summer into your home is as easy as buying fresh flowers or a watermelon at the grocery store.
+These touches of summer are important because they are small ways to remind us that it’s a short season…and that we must enjoy it while it’s here.